jpburstrom/stereo/README.md

 ## Feedback and questions

 Found a bug or missing a feature?
 Don't hesitate to create a new issue here on GitHub.
-Or contact me [directly](https://github.com/mptre).

 Also make sure to check out the official [documentation](https://github.com/soundcloud/api/wiki/) and the join [Google Group](https://groups.google.com/group/soundcloudapi?pli=1) in order to stay updated.